Works at the touch of a button

 Change Screenshot Storage Location

-The default storage location of screenshots and screen recording will vary depending on your operating system.
+The default storage location of screenshots and screen recordings will vary depending on your operating system.
 On some Mac computers, screenshots are saved automatically to the desktop.
 In macOS Monterey, the Screenshot tool opens snapshots and recordings in the Preview app by default.

 The good thing is that you can always change the storage location for screenshots whenever you like.